Programme

 • What are the economic obstacles for developers to embarking on smaller-scale, faster real estate projects?
 Can threshold be lowered to diversify and catalyse the industry?

-• Costing jobs: How can developers, DFIs and governments collaborate to ensure returns are secured while stable jobs are created?
+• How can developers, DFIs and governments collaborate to ensure returns are secured while stable jobs are created?

 • (GMT+2)